realjoshharrison/jquery-disablescroll/README.md

 - Mac: Chrome 38
 - Mac: Firefox 33.1
 - Mac: Safari 7.1
+- Windows: IE 7-11
+- Windows: Chrome 38
+- Windows: Firefox 33.1
 - Android: Chrome 38
-- iOS Safari: 8.1 and 7.1
+- iOS 7.1 and 8.1: Safari

-I am currently unable to test windows machines, so please perform your own testing if you require windows support.

 Known Issues
 ---
-- Mac Safari is a bit flickery when dragging a disabled scrollbar.
+- Mac Safari 7.1 is a bit flickery when dragging a disabled scrollbar.
+- One report of IE flickering when dragging a disabled scrollbar, although I was unable to reproduce this.
+- Not sure if there is a workaround for these flickering issues, as scrolling by dragging the scrollbar does not trigger any cancellable events.
+This only leaves us with the option of setting the scroll position back to what it was before on every scroll event.
+I'm surprised this doesn't flicker in more browsers.